mariangle/repairshopr/README.md

 ## To Do

 * [ ] Implement the ability to POST comments to tickets
-* [ ] Style the individual ticket page and ticket dialog for improved visual appeal
+* [ ] Imprive styling on the individual ticket page and ticket dialog
 * [ ] Consider additional refactoring and optimization

 ## License